brendanml/Map-Engine/README.md

 - Select sprite from sheet: click
 - Place texture: click
 - Place texture foreground: cmd + click
+- Places lots of texture: flood tool
-- Print Tile maps: right click
+- Print Tile maps: 4 key
+- eraser tool: Click
+  - Big erase: hold Z
+- view only background: hold X
+- view only foreground: hold C

 ## What is it?
 - At a high level, tile map editor takes in a 512x512 spritesheet consisting of 32 x 32 sprites.
 Once you have created your world by placing the tiles to create your game it will produce the corresponding 2D array of the integer mapped textures.